aselshall/rm/hw/case1.md

 This is a bonus homework with up to 5% of the final homework grade, depending on the depth and quality of the analysis.

 ### Learning objectives
-In this homework you we will see the application of research methods to a real-world case study, as portrayed in the movie *Erin Brockovich*.
+In this homework you will relate research methods to a real-world case study, as portrayed in the movie *Erin Brockovich*.
 The protagonist uncovers a major environmental health issue involving contaminated groundwater in a small community.

 <div style="text-align: center;">
   <a href="https://youtu.be/ERJ74tDM03s">